Musya-Lungi/Musya-Lungi/README.md

 🚀 **Full-Stack MERN Developer | Building Scalable Web Apps**

 Welcome to my GitHub!
-I specialize in building robust, scalable, and user-friendly web applications using the MERN stack.
+I specialize in building robust, scalable, and user-friendly web applications.
 From clean backend APIs to responsive UIs, I bring full-stack ideas to life with performance and precision.

 ---